synapticloop/templar/README.md

 templar
 =======
-A lightweight java templating engine - and by lightweight we mean 4922 lines of code...
+A lightweight java templating engine - and by lightweight we mean a small number of lines of code... (that weights in around 90k):

 ```